youyanggu/yyg-seir-simulator/README.md

 #### `RATE_OF_INFLECTION`

 This is the rate at which the `INITIAL_R_0` transitions to `LOCKDOWN_R_0`.
 A number closer to 1 indicates a faster transition (i.e. faster lockdown), while a number closer to 0 indicates a slower transition.
-For most region, this value is between 0.15 and 0.5.
+For most region, this value is between 0.15-0.5.
 The more localized a region, the higher the rate of inflection.
 So for example, we estimate New York City has a `RATE_OF_INFLECTION` between 0.4-0.5, while the US as an entire country has a `RATE_OF_INFLECTION` of approximately 0.2-0.3.

 #### `LOCKDOWN_FATIGUE`

 We incorporate a lockdown fatigue multiplier that is applied to the R_t.
 This is to simulate the increase in mobility after several weeks of lockdown, despite the order not being lifted.
+The default value is 1.
 If this value is greater than 1, then it will contribute to an increase in infections in the weeks following the lockdown/mitigation.
 We do not use this for the majority of our projections.

 #### `DAILY_IMPORTS`

 To begin our simulation, we must initialize / bootstrap our model with an initial number of infected individuals.
 Any epidemic in a region must begin with a number of imported individuals.
 This value gradually goes to 0 as community spread overtakes imported cases as the major source of spread.
+This value typically ranges from 10-1000.

 #### `MORTALITY_RATE`

 This is the initial estimate of the infection fatality rate (IFR).
+This value is usually between 0.005-0.0125.
 Read more about our IFR estimates [here](https://covid19-projections.com/about/#infection-fatality-rate-ifr).

 #### `REOPEN_DATE`